 Also trained as a web designer at Adobe in 2010, he had to put a stop to his musical career to complete professional training.

-When he finds his turntables, vinyls, MPC, etc. He collaborates in Bangkok with several local actors, active in the Hip-Hop scene under the name of "Don Trotti".
+When he finds back his turntables, vinyls, MPC, etc. He collaborates in Bangkok with several local actors, active in the Hip-Hop scene under the name of "Don Trotti".

-When they met on a soccer field in Bangkok with an expat Swiss community there, they directly had a friendly contact and the same passion for music.
+They met on a soccer field in Bangkok with an expat Swiss community there, they directly had a friendly contact and the same passion for music.

 As soon as Don Trotti returns to Switzerland, he decides to work together on their first project called "Warm Up".
 From there, they work together and make several local scenes in order to practice their passion.